Mild tremors felt in Karnataka's Dakshina Kannada | Science-Environment

 - India

-Mild tremors were felt in many parts of Sullia taluk of Karnataka's Dakshina Kannada district on Tuesday morning.
+Mild tremors were felt in many parts of Karnataka's Dakshina Kannada district on Tuesday morning.

-The residents of Sampaje, Aranthodu, Peraje, Jalsoor, Ubaradka, Thodikana and Mittur felt the tremors.
-The tremor lasted four seconds.
+The National Center for Seismology stated that the depth of the earthquake was 5 km.

-On June 25, an earthquake with a magnitude 2.3 on the Richter scale was recorded, according to the report of state natural disaster monitoring centre.
-The tremor on that day was recorded at 9.09 am and the range was 4.7 km from the epicentre.
+The residents of Sample, Aranthodu, Peraje, Jalsoor, Ubaradka, Thodikana, and Mittur in Sullia taluk of the district felt the tremors that lasted four seconds.

-The report from the state monitoring centre on Tuesday's tremor is awaited, officials said.
+On June 25, a 2.3 magnitude earthquake was recorded at 9.09 and its range was 4.7 km from the epicenter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)